 This post contains affiliate links.
 If you purchase through these links I may earn a small commission at no extra cost to you.
 Thank you for supporting SeeLoveShare! 💛

-Once you’ve learned this stitch, you’ll start seeing places to use it everywhere — beanies, sweaters, baby items, anything where you want the look of knit but the speed and structure of crochet.
+Once you’ve worked through this crochet knit stitch tutorial, you’ll start seeing places to use it everywhere — beanies, sweaters, baby items, anything where you want the look of knit but the speed and structure of crochet.
 It takes a bit of practice to get your tension right (the stitch can feel tight at first), but the polished finished look is worth the learning curve.

-Why You’ll Love the Crochet Knit Stitch (Waistcoat Stitch)
+Why You’ll Love This Crochet Knit Stitch Tutorial

 • Looks like knitting — creates a smooth, uniform “V” stitch pattern that mimics stockinette